-Load your iPad with the best apps in every category
+Load your iPad with the best apps in every category, from work to play

-The iPad is still the king of tablets, and there are a number of apps in the App Store that were built specifically for the device.
+The iPad is still the king of tablets — especially the new, $330 9.7-inch iPad released in April — and there are a number of apps in the App Store that were built specifically for the device.
 We’ve been curating various best-of lists for years now, but this master list spans apps from a wealth of different categories.
-Whether you’re looking for great travel apps, games, productivity suites, or drawing software — it’s all here.
+Whether you’re looking for great travel apps, games, productivity suites, or drawing software — it’s all here, the best iPad apps in every category.
 Let us know what you think in the comments section, or suggest something we may have missed!

+Are you still undecided and don’t know which iPad to get?
+Check out our reviews on the iPad Pro, and the iPad Pro 10.5-inch.
+If are still unsure, read our comprehensive guide on how to choose an iPad.

 Movies, TV, news, and sports

-Movies and TV
+Best iPad Apps: Movies and TV

 HBO Now

 HBO finally caved and created a subscription-based streaming app, no cable subscription required.
-HBO Now offers Game of Thrones, and many of the other great shows on the channel.
+HBO Now offers Game of Thrones and many of the other great shows on the channel.
 It now works with Chromecast, too, so you can stream it on the big screen.
-If you’re not casting, the iPad is the idea place to watch your shows, as opposed to the small iPhone screen.
+If you’re not casting, the iPad is the ideal place to watch your shows, as opposed to the small iPhone screen.
 Be prepared to spend $15 a month for it, though.

 Download now from: